gpedro34/wordup-awps/README.md

 ### Windows and Mac

 May have to fallback to something in the lines of the [4th or 5th answers](https://stackoverflow.com/questions/22907231/copying-files-from-host-to-docker-container)
-Or use a container to access the volume.
-Although this may require wordpress restart.
+Or maybe use a bind mount to the running wordpress container and then execute a copy command to /var/www/html/.

 ## Features